 - 1 tablespoon Mexican hot sauce (such as Cholula)

 - 1 tablespoon olive oil

 - ½ cup feta crumbles (optional, omit for dairy-free or vegan)

 - Preheat the oven to 425°F.

 - Cut the potatoes into fries (watch the video below): Wash the sweet potatoes, leaving on the skin.
 Slice off the ends of each potato, then slice the potato in half lengthwise.
 Place the potato half cut side down and cut off a ¼-inch slice, then lay the slice on its side and cut it into several long strips.
 Repeat until all potatoes have been cut into fries.
-(See this video for inspiration, though our method is slightly different.)
 The pieces can be uneven, but aim for as uniform of thickness as possible.
 Watch the video below to see!

-- Place the fries in a large bowl; drizzle with 3 tablespoons olive oil, then add 1½ teaspoons garlic powder, 1½ teaspoons kosher salt, 1 tablespoon chili powder, and 2½ tablespoons cornstarch.
+- Place the fries in a large bowl; drizzle with the olive oil, then add the garlic powder, chili powder, cornstarch, and kosher salt.
 Mix thoroughly to combine.
 Line two baking sheets with parchment paper.
 Spread the fries on the paper, placing them as far apart as possible.